yguitton/training-material/news/_posts/2025-07-18-gtn-workflowhub.md

 Thanks to a collaborative effort between the teams at [Galaxy Training Network (GTN)](https://training.galaxyproject.org/), [WorkflowHub](https://workflowhub.eu/), and [Australian BioCommons](https://www.biocommons.org.au/), GTN workflows are now registered automatically with WorkflowHub.
 The existing set of workflows can be [**viewed here**](https://workflowhub.eu/projects/12/workflows).
 For every new tutorial that is added to the GTN, any workflows that it contains will now also be pushed to WorkflowHub.

+Workflows maintained by the [Intergalactic Workflow Commission](https://iwc.galaxyproject.org) are also automatically registered with WorkflowHub thanks to an earlier integration.
+Those workflows can be viewed here: [**IWC on WorkflowHub**](https://workflowhub.eu/projects/33#workflows)

 ## Why is it important?